How closely does Dracula follow the original novel?

 The Demeter

-Apparently the sequence of Dracula progressively selecting off the crew one after the other was too scrumptious a picture for Gatiss and Moffat to keep away from, with the pair noting its similarities to a extra trendy monster story.
+Apparently the sequence of Dracula steadily selecting off the crew one after the other was too scrumptious a picture for Gatiss and Moffat to keep away from, with the pair noting its similarities to a extra fashionable monster story.

-“It’s such a great idea – essentially Alien on a sailing ship,” Gatiss stated.
+“It’s such a great idea – essentially Alien on a sailing ship,” Gatiss mentioned.

 “We’ve just expanded it into a whole episode.
 And that has an entirely new cast of people who aren’t in the book, or might have been.”

-Accordingly, almost each crew member and passenger within the episode is a brand new invention within the collection from Sacha Dhawan’s Dr Sharma to Catherine Schell’s Grand Duchess.
-In reality, solely the Demeter’s captain – performed by Sherlock’s Jonathan Aris – exists in each variations of the story, with a equally heroic final stand in each (though the main points are fairly completely different).
+Accordingly, almost each crew member and passenger within the episode is a brand new invention within the sequence from Sacha Dhawan’s Dr Sharma to Catherine Schell’s Grand Duchess.
+The truth is, solely the Demeter’s captain – performed by Sherlock’s Jonathan Aris – exists in each variations of the story, with a equally heroic final stand in each (though the main points are fairly completely different).

-“I think the ship that Stoker had in mind was probably more like a clipper,” Gatiss stated.
+“I think the ship that Stoker had in mind was probably more like a clipper,” Gatiss mentioned.

 “But we’ve made it into more of a passenger vessel-cum-cargo.
 It is slightly Hollywoodised, just because you have to, but it’s not ridiculously big.”

 “There would have been ships of this size,” Moffat defined.
-“However when it comes to top of the rooms down there, they’re all there to accommodate a 6 foot 4 Dracula.
+“However by way of peak of the rooms down there, they’re all there to accommodate a 6 foot 4 Dracula.

 “Because it would be a less good, and less sinister Dracula if he was banging his head all the time.”